oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

     - Connections
         - REST Connection
         - FTP Connection : This is the place where your files are stored
+        - ORACLE_HCM : Agent creates an expense in Oracle HCM Cloud.
     - Click on **Learn about the Integration** to understand the details of the integration flow.
     ![Learn About the Integration](images/learn-about-integration.png)